champgm/data-transformer/README.md

 ## Assumptions
  * Raw CSV data will be available as a stream
- * Mapping specification will be available in YAML format
+ * Mapping specification will be available in YAML format according to the DSL
- * Numbers will have decimal separators
+ * Numbers will have decimal, not comma, separators

 ## Dependencies
  * [js-yaml](https://github.com/nodeca/js-yaml) to parse YAML files and apply custom tags
  * [csv-parse](https://github.com/adaltas/node-csv-parse) to parse CSV files
- * [stream-transform](https://github.com/adaltas/node-stream-transform) an extension of [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) used for ease and readability mapping data in a stream
+ * [stream-transform](https://github.com/adaltas/node-stream-transform) an extension of [Transform](https://nodejs.org/api/stream.html#stream_class_stream_transform) used for ease and readability when transforming data in a stream

 ## Mapping DSL